Bachelor's Degree Thesis in Business Administration

 The language of instruction is Swedish or English.

-As a rule the thesis is written in groups of two.
+As a rule the thesis is written in groups of three.
 During the thesis course students have the right to demand three individual (per thesis) tutoring à 30 minutes.

 The thesis should in all areas (problematization, literature review, theoretical framework, analysis/interpretation, discussions and conclusions) be closely linked to research articles published in scholarly peer-reviewed academic journals.